The tropical critical points of an affine matroid: Introduction

 The affine matroid $(M,e)$ is the matroid $M$ with a special chosen element $e$.
 The Bergman fan of $(M,e)$ is the Bergman fan of $M$ intersected with the hyperplane $x_e=0$.
 The other relevant definitions are given in Section \ref{sec:tropgeom}.
 The combinatorial and geometric formulations of \Cref{problem} are equivalent because in the stable intersection above, all intersection points have multiplicity 1 \cite[Lemma 7.4]{agostini2021likelihood}.

+The results of this paper were motivated by the problem of computing maximum likelihood degrees in algebraic statistics, pioneered by Catanese, Khetan, Ho\c{s}ten and Sturmfels \cite{Catanese}.
+For linear models, Varchenko showed that the maximum likelihood degree equals the beta invariant of the corresponding matroid; see \cite{Varchenko, Zaslavsky} and \cite[Theorem 13]{Catanese}.

-Agostini, Brysiewicz, Fevola, K\"uhne, Sturmfels, and Telen \cite{agostini2021likelihood} first encountered (a special case of) \Cref{problem} in their study of the maximum likelihood estimation for linear discrete models.
-Using algebro-geometric results of Huh and Sturmfels \cite{HuhSturmfels}, which built on earlier work of Varchenko \cite{Varchenko}, they proved \Cref{thm:main} for matroids realizable over the real numbers.
+Agostini, Brysiewicz, Fevola, K\"uhne, Sturmfels, and Telen first encountered a special case of \Cref{problem} in \cite{agostini2021likelihood}.
+Using algebro-geometric results of Huh and Sturmfels \cite{HuhSturmfels}, which built on earlier work of Varchenko \cite{Varchenko}, they proved \Cref{thm:main} for matroids realizable over the real numbers \cite[Theorem 7.1]{agostini2021likelihood}.
 In a related setting of linear Gaussian models, the maximum likelihood degrees were shown to be matroid invariants of the linear subspace \cite{SU10, EFSS21}.

 We prove \Cref{thm:main} for all matroids.
 Following the original motivation, we call the solutions to \Cref{problem}.1 the \emph{tropical critical points} of the affine matroid; our main result is that they are counted by Crapo's beta invariant $\beta(M)$.
 We do something stronger.
-Agostini et. al. write \begin{quote} ``we would like to describe the multivalued map that takes any tropical data vector $\w$ to the set of its critical points". \cite[Section 7]{agostini2021likelihood} \end{quote} We give an explicit formula for this map for all $\w$ that are rapidly increasing, under any order $<$ on the ground set $E$.
+Agostini et.\ al.\ write \begin{quote} ``we would like to describe the multivalued map that takes any tropical data vector $\w$ to the set of its critical points". \cite[Section 7]{agostini2021likelihood} \end{quote} We give an explicit formula for this map for all $\w$ that are rapidly increasing, under any order $<$ on the ground set $E$.

-In Section \ref{sec:3} we prove \Cref{thm:main}.1 combinatorially, relying on the tropical geometric fact that the number of solutions is the same for all generic $\w$.
-We show that when the entries of $\w$ are rapidly increasing with respect to some order $<$ on $E$, the solutions to \Cref{problem}.1 are naturally in bijection with the $\beta$-nbc bases of the matroid with respect to $<$.
+In Section \ref{sec:3} we prove \Cref{thm:main}.1 combinatorially, relying on the tropical geometric fact that the number of solutions is the same for all generic\footnote{We will say that a property holds for generic $\w \in \R^n$ if it holds for all $\w$ outside of a polyhedral complex of dimension smaller than $n$.} $\w$.
+We show that when the entries of $\w$ are rapidly increasing with respect to some order $<$ on $E$, the solutions to \Cref{problem}.1 are naturally in bijection with the $\beta$-nbc-bases of the matroid with respect to $<$.
 It is known that the number of such bases is the beta invariant of the matroid, regardless of the order $<$.